Evolvability: Alternative definitions

 For example, consider an enzyme with multiple alleles in the population.
 Each allele catalyzes the same reaction, but with a different level of activity.
 However, even after millions of years of evolution, exploring many sequences with similar function, no mutation might exist that gives this enzyme the ability to catalyze a different reaction.
 Thus, although the enzyme's activity is evolvable in the first sense, that does not mean that the enzyme's function is evolvable in the second sense.
 However, every system evolvable in the second sense must also be evolvable in the first.

 Massimo Pigliucci recognizes three classes of definition, depending on timescale.
 The first corresponds to Wagner's first, and represents the very short timescales that are described by quantitative genetics.
 He divides Wagner's second definition into two categories, one representing the intermediate timescales that can be studied using population genetics, and one representing exceedingly rare long-term innovations of form.

 Pigliucci's second definition of evolvability includes Altenberg's quantitative concept of evolvability, being not a single number, but the entire upper tail of the fitness distribution of the offspring produced by the population.
 This quantity was considered a "local" property of the instantaneous state of a population, and its integration over the population's evolutionary trajectory, and over many possible populations, would be necessary to give a more global measure of evolvability.

 Generating more variation

 More heritable phenotypic variation means more evolvability.
 While mutation is the ultimate source of heritable variation, its permutations and combinations also make a big difference.
 Sexual reproduction generates more variation (and thereby evolvability) relative to asexual reproduction (see evolution of sexual reproduction).
 Evolvability is further increased by generating more variation when an organism is stressed, and thus likely to be less well adapted, but less variation when an organism is doing well.
 The amount of variation generated can be adjusted in many different ways, for example via the mutation rate, via the probability of sexual vs. asexual reproduction, via the probability of outcrossing vs. inbreeding, via dispersal, and via access to previously cryptic variants through the switching of an evolutionary capacitor.
 A large population size increases the influx of novel mutations in each generation.

-Enhancement of selection

-Rather than creating more phenotypic variation, some mechanisms increase the intensity and effectiveness with which selection acts on existing phenotypic variation.
-For example: